MicrosoftDocs/win32/desktop-src/bindlink/bindlink-example.md

 > [!IMPORTANT]
 > The feature described in this topic is available in pre-release versions of the [Windows Insider Preview](https://www.microsoft.com/software-download/windowsinsiderpreviewSDK).
 The earliest version in which these features appear is Windows Insider Preview, version 10.0.25314.0.

-These examples for the bind link API demonstrates how it can be leveraged to to create and remove bind links.
+These examples for the bind link API demonstrates how it can be leveraged to create and remove bind links.

 ## CreateBindLink and RemoveBindLink example